-We measure the change in eurodollar futures around monetary policy announcement in quarter q at time t as: $\Delta e d_q^j = e d{q,t}^j - e d{q,t-\Delta t}^j$, where j = 2, ..., 4 represent the 2nd, 3rd, and 4th expiring eurodollar contracts, i.e. six-, nine-, and 12-months ahead.
-As before, the length of the high-frequency window, Δt , is such that t indicates the time after the FOMC announcement and $t - \Delta t$ the time before.
-Because eurodollar futures were discontinued in April 2023, monetary shocks series constructed from these futures cannot be updated beyond this date.
+We measure the change in eurodollar/SOFR futures around monetary policy announcement in quarter q at time t as: $\Delta ED_q^j = ED{q,t}^j - ED{q,t-\Delta t}^j$, where j = 2, ..., 4 represent the 2nd, 3rd, and 4th expiring eurodollar contracts, i.e. six-, nine-, and 12-months ahead.
+The corresponding contracts for SOFR futures are the 3rd, 4th, and 5th expiring contracts, $\Delta SF_q^j = SF{q,t}^j - SF{q,t-\Delta t}^j$ for j = 3, ..., 5.3 As before, the length of the high-frequency window, Δt , is such that t indicates the time after the FOMC announcement and $t - \Delta t$ the time before.

-The last asset is the well-known US Treasury securities that have maturities of one to 30 years and do not require a thorough description.
+US Treasury securities have maturities of one to 30 years and are so well known that they do not require a thorough description.
 Because Hansen et al. (2019) and Hanson and Stein (2015) document that Treasuries react to monetary policy announcements with varying degrees of responsiveness depending on the maturity, Treasuries are well suited to capture monetary surprises.
 Bu et al. (2021) use the daily change in zero-coupon Treasury yields to construct a high-frequency monetary shock series.
-The zero-coupon yields, as calculated by Gürkaynak et al. (2007)
+The zerocoupon yields, as calculated by Gürkaynak et al. (2007)